DiUS/pact-workshop-js-v1/README.md

 Now we can change the data store value in our test based on the provider state to vary its behaviour.

-Next we need to add two endpoints to be able to manipulate this data store:
+Next we need to add a new endpoint to be able to manipulate this data store:

-1. `/states` to return the list of available provider states
 1. `/setup` to allow the Pact verification process to notify the API to switch to the new state

 We do this by instrumenting the API in the _test code only_: